luis-i-benavides/cams-ref-impl-angular/README.md

 # Quick Start

-The easiest way to get started is to switch to the project root and execute this UNIX command to run the application in development mode:
+The easiest way to get started is to switch to the project root and execute this *NIX command to run the application in development mode:

     SPRING_PROFILES_ACTIVE=development RESOURCES_PROJECTROOT=`pwd` ./gradlew :cams-ref-impl-angular-server:bootRun